Jeiwan/uniswapv3-book/src/milestone_3/slippage-protection.md

 `LiquidityMath.getLiquidityForAmounts` is a new function, we'll discuss it in the next chapter.

-Next step is to provide liquidity to the pool and check the amounts returned by the pool: if they're too low, we revert.
+The next step is to provide liquidity to the pool and check the amounts returned by the pool: if they're too low, we revert.
 ```solidity
 (amount0, amount1) = pool.mint(
     msg.sender,